Learnings from Building LLM Systems

 • This failed hypothesis ruled out a class of compositions

 That’s where a knowledge graph becomes valuable.
 Not blind LLM extraction — asking a model to “extract all entities” from a paper produces confident garbage.
-What works is:

 • Curated, validated connections built incrementally